babelfish-for-postgresql/babelfish_project_website/vision.md

 A second option is to move application from MS SQL to PostgreSQL without touching the application at all.
 Why is that so important?
 If you get your source code under control, life is usually easier.
-But what if you want to move old legancy applications from Microsoft SQL Server to PostgreSQL, legacy applications which cannot be modified easily, because the source code is not open, is lost, or is simply too hard to change?
+But what if you want to move old legacy applications from Microsoft SQL Server to PostgreSQL, legacy applications which cannot be modified easily, because the source code is not open, is lost, or is simply too hard to change?
 Babelfish is an excellent vehicle to help in this case as well.
 You can move away from expensive MS SQL deployments without doing a painful app